mjordan/hocrify/README.md

 - Use Tesseract 5.
 It is substantially faster than Tesseract 4.
 - Generating OCR is very CPU-intensive.
 Therefore, you will get faster results running this script on computers with fast CPUs.
-- Keep the `do_invert` configuration variable as is.
+- Keep the `do_invert` and `OMP_THREAD_LIMIT` configuration variables as configured.

 ## Requirements

 - Python
-- [Tesseract](https://tesseract-ocr.github.io/tessdoc/).
-Version 5 is faster than version 4, but both versions work with this script.
+- [Tesseract](https://tesseract-ocr.github.io/tessdoc/) version 5.
+Version version 4 will work but it is slower than version 5.
 - [pytesseract](https://pypi.org/project/pytesseract/)
 - [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/)